Practice Safe Shopping

 You could even consider using... cash?
 Remember those green things with numbers on the corners?
 They still work in most places.

-ACI Worldwide expects identity theft attempts to grow in 2018, predicting a 17% increase in the value of fraud attempts between Thanksgiving and Cyber Monday compared to 2017.
+Identity theft attempts may continue to grow between Thanksgiving and Cyber Monday in 2019.
 Be just as ready for identity thieves as you are for your fellow Black Friday doorbuster shoppers.

 Take the necessary precautions against fraud and practice safe shopping this holiday season.
 Insert your own "safe shopping" joke if you like but remember that fraud and ruined credit are not funny at all – especially when it happens to you.